 Since EDI is inherently complex, it’s also important to keep EDI interface files, processes, and systems up to date and accurate.
 Every company has different formats and/or requirements.
 Yet EDI will continue to play a primary role in the freight industries as it offers dependable benefits when implemented correctly and optimized for interoperability with emerging technologies.

 However, implementation is easier said than done.
 Due to its intricacies and little room for error, many in transportation and logistics are leaning on third-party experts to manage their EDI capabilities and ensure business process success.

-DDC has over 30 years of proven business process excellence and over 15 years delivering success to the freight industries.
-To learn about how we can help with EDI or more about our IT outsourcing services, contact us today.
+DDC FPO has over 30 years of proven business process excellence and over 15 years of delivering success to the freight industry.
+Contact us today to learn how we can help you with EDI and IT outsourcing.